Creating Rainbows in the Rain and Stars in the Dark

-After reviewing my copy, I did see that the title on the back cover was not properly centered so I contacted my file designer at Fiverr for corrections.
-Once they are submitted successfully, the book will be on sale via my online shop and at Locals Farm Market in Poolesville, Maryland.
+Rainbows in the Rain and Stars in the Dark is on sale via my online shop and at Locals Farm Market in Poolesville, Maryland.
 10% of all proceeds will be donated to the amazing OMID Foundation.

 My hope is that everyone who reads this book will feel uplifted and inspired by the positive words and joyful art within.
 And maybe even inspired to start a crazy creative project of your own–it all begins with a just an idea and your first step toward it.
 Even if it takes years, even if you need to step away for a moment when life gets too heavy, just begin.

 For about 4 years, I have been getting up around 5:00am every morning, even on weekends, to journal and write, and more recently, to make art.
 One of these days I’ll devote a blog post to this habit because it has been an absolute life-changer for me.
 In the meantime, you may like to delve into one of these resources that helped inspire and shape my morning creative routine.

 - The Miracle Morning: The Not-so-Obvious Secret Guaranteed to Transform your Life (Before 8am)

 - The Artist’s Way: A Spiritual Path to Higher Creativity